 - i.
 The share certificate aggregating 30,24,000 Equity Shares held by M/s.
 Kingsbury Investment INC. (Promoter Group Company) of Wanbury Limited.
 These shares held by them are in physical mode.
 The Company is undertaking necessary steps to dematerialize these shares. - ii.
-The Company has paid Penalty aggregating to ₹ 1,45,000/- to the BSE Limited on 21st September, 2021 and NSE Limited on 21st September, 2021 respectively for non-compliance of Regulation 33 of Listing Regulations regarding delay in declaring UFR for the quarter ended 30th June, 2021. - iii.
-The Company has paid Penalty aggregating to ₹.
-50,000/- to BSE Limited on 20th December, 2021 and NSE Limited 20th December, 2021 respectively .for non-compliance of Regulation 33 of Listing Regulations regarding delay in declaring UFR for the guarter ended 30th September, 2021.
+The Company has paid Penalty aggregating to Rs.
+1,15,000/- to the BSE Limited on 1 July, 2022 and NSE Limited on 1 July, 2022 respectively for non-compliance of Regulation 33 of Listing Regulations regarding delay in declaring AFR for the year ended 31 March, 2022. - iii.
+The Company has paid Penalty aggregating to Rs.
+70,000/- to the BSE Limited on 15 December, 2022 and NSE Limited on 15 December, 2022 respectively for non-compliance of Regulation 33 of Listing Regulations regarding delay in declaring UFR for the guarter ended 30 September, 2022. - iv.
+The Company is in the process of complying with Regulation 17(1) and have also paid the necessary penalty to BSE & NSE for the same. - v.
+The Company will re-constitute the Nomination and Remuneration Committee as required under Regulation 19 (b) of the SEBI (Listing Obligation Disclosure Requirements) Regulations, 2015; - vi.
+The Company has paid the necessary penalty to the stock exchange on account of late holding of Board Meeting and will take care in future to comply with the Listing Regulation.